 The Muskogee crepe myrtle prefers full sun and well drained soil, and is very drought tolerant after established.
 Be sure to fully water in its container pot down to the root system before planting.
 A slow release fertilizer at the top of the root ball during the winter or early spring growing season will help encourage new lavender flowers.

-Thegrows as a shrub or small tree and is very low maintenance.
+The deer resistant!
+Grows across the United States in USDA growing zones 6-9.grows as a shrub or small tree and is very low maintenance.
 It is tolerant of clay soils, sandy soils, and is powdery mildew resistant.
-Grows across the United States in USDA growing zones 6-9.
+Plus its

 Shop the Muskogee Crape Myrtle for sale for your newest landscape statement piece!